robdir/NBG-page/README.md

 APIs:
 - Connection with Bol.com (see API docs)
 - Connection with Springest (see API docs)
-- Connection with Intelligence Group (at this moment hard-coded)
+- Connection with Intelligence Group

 More information on the components in package.json:
 - Chart.js http://www.chartjs.org/